WebDevStudios/wds-blocks/README.md

 ### How to add a new block

-1. Create a new directory inside of `/src/blocks/` with a name like `my-block`.
+1. Inside of `/src/blocks/`, duplicate the `default` block and rename it.
-1. Inside of that new directory, create an `index.js` file.
+1. Inside of that new directory, open the `index.js` file.
 This is where the call to `registerBlockType()` to register the block needs to be.
 1. Inside of `/src/blocks.js`, add a line like the following to import your new block: `import './blocks/my-block/index.js';`.
 This will ensure that you're new block is included in the webpack build process.
 1. For any other JS or SCSS files your block uses, be sure to `import` them from within `index.js`.
 Any PHP files included in your block's directory will be loaded up automatically – you don't need to worry about adding `require`/`include` statements anywhere.
 1. Namespace any PHP files using the name of your block, such as: `namespace WDS_Gutenberg\Src\My_block;`.